 Having a safe and secure community is one of the city council goals.
 The city is working diligently to provide a safe environment, protecting the lives and property of the citizens of Commerce City.
 The role of the police department is to enforce the law in a fair and impartial manner, recognizing both the statutory and judicial limitations of police authority and the constitutional rights of all persons.
-The city has made significant strides to implement a strategic policing program that accurately reflects the diversity of our community and provides equitable service to all constituents.
-Within this context, the city supports legislation that enables local decision-making on public safety services.
+The city continues to implement a strategic policing program that accurately reflects the diversity of our community and provides equitable service to all constituents.
+The city supports legislation that enables local decision-making on public safety services and operations.